csbarak/MolOptimizer/README.md

   * Link to Mordred License Statement: https://github.com/mordred-descriptor/mordred/blob/develop/LICENSE

 * License
-  MolOptimizer uses Chosen, RDKit, RDKit Tetherd Minimization and Mordred libraries in it's program without any modifications.
+  MolOptimizer uses Chosen, RDKit, RDKit Tetherd Minimization and Mordred libraries in its program without any modifications.
 The license statements for all of the mentioned     programs is kept 'as is' in the script files.

   MolOptimizer is released under MIT License.